dib-lab/2022-paper-branchwater-software/manuscript.md

 branchwater is I/O and memory intensive.
 Table @tbl:catalog compares the runtimes and memory usage for a search the entire catalog (normalized to 10k samples) against both the random subsets in Table
-@tbl_avg_bench and the largest 10k sketches in the database.
+@tbl:avg_bench and the largest 10k sketches in the database.
 The increased memory usage of the catalog and especially the 10k largest metagenomes suggests that a relatively small number of metagenomes contributes the bulk of both time and memory usage to a full catalog